 Click the name of a listed license server to update the information described in the previous step.

-to remove the license server from the configuration.
+to remove a license server from the configuration.

-After adding or deleting a license server, you may need to restart the InterSystems IRIS instance in order for the change to take effect,
+After adding or deleting a license server, you must restart the InterSystems IRIS instance.

 In addition to managing the capacity of shared licenses, the license server may also distribute keys stored in a central directory to InterSystems IRIS instances.